 Patient Safety starts with the Printed Patient Wristband.
 Since 2007, with our introduction of LaserBand, we have been committed to Printed Patient Wristbands and the benefits they bring to both patient safety and identification.

 The Printed Patient Wristband is the key first enabler to increasing patient safety with a full Positive Patient Identification Solution.

-We work exclusively with Zebra Technologies and provide a range of wristband solutions – both Laser and Thermally printed.
+We work exclusively with Zebra Technologies and provide a range of wristband solutions – both Laser and Thermal printed.
 More information on our range of wristband options can be found on our Wristband page.

 We take a consultative and collaborative approach, acknowledging the challenges of the eHealth paradigm and understanding the specific requirements of our customers.
 We then design, build and integrate the most appropriate solution.

 Once a solution has been tailored for our customer, we normally undertake a proof of concept and then move forward to deployment.
 Deployment is undertaken in two stages – Continue reading